1812 Caracas earthquake

 The 1812 Caracas earthquake took place in Venezuela on March 26 (on Maundy Thursday) at 4:37 p.m.
-It measured 7.7 on the Richter magnitude scale.
+It measured 7.7 on the Richter scale.
 It caused extensive damage in Caracas, La Guaira, Barquisimeto, San Felipe, and Mérida.
 An estimated 15,000–20,000 people perished as a result, in addition to incalculable material damage.

 The seismic movement was so significant that in a zone named Valecillo, a new lake was formed and the river Yurubí was dammed up.
 Numerous rivulets changed their course in the Caracas valley, which was flooded with dirty water.

 Based on contemporary descriptions, the earthquake is believed to have consisted of two seismic shocks occurring within the span of 30 minutes.
 The first destroyed Caracas and the second Mérida, where it was raining when the shock occurred.

 Tectonic setting

-Northern Venezuela lies across the complex boundary between the Caribbean Plate and the South American Plate.
-The main motion between these two plates is lateral, with South America moving relatively westwards relative to the Caribbean Plate, but these is also a component of shortening with South America moving northwards relative to the Caribbean Plate.
-To the west of Venezuela, the Caribbean Plate is subducting beneath the South American Plate along the South Caribbean Deformed Belt.
+Northern Venezuela lies across the complex boundary between the Caribbean plate and the South American plate.
+The main motion between these two plates is lateral, with South America moving relatively westwards relative to the Caribbean plate, but these is also a component of shortening with South America moving northwards relative to the Caribbean plate.
+To the west of Venezuela, the Caribbean plate is subducting beneath the South American plate along the South Caribbean Deformed Belt.
 The lateral motion is accommodated by a series of dextral (right lateral) strike-slip faults, of which the Oca-Ancón fault system and the Boconó-San Sebastián-El Pilar fault system are the most important.
 The Boconó Fault trends SW-NE until it reaches the coast and links with the Oca-Ancón fault system, continuing coast parallel as the San Sebastián Fault.
 The Boconó-San Sebastián-El Pilar fault system is the most seismically active structure in Venezuela.